resuly/Traffic-3DResnets/README.md

 ![3DConvNets](imgs/3DConvNets.png)

-It is designed to perform 3D convolution to capture more complex spatiotemporal features in traffic prediciton problems.
-A bike-sharing dataset is used for demostration, and the input data in this case should contain 4 dimensions: (1) historical timesteps, (2) traffic flow types (in and out), (3) grid width, and (4) grid height.
+It is designed to perform 3D convolution to capture more complex spatiotemporal features in traffic prediction problems.
+A bike-sharing dataset is used for the demonstration, and the input data, in this case, should contain 4 dimensions: (1) historical timesteps, (2) traffic flow types (in and out), (3) grid width, and (4) grid height.

 ### Data